 - Are you taking care of yourself?
 Are you exercising, keeping a diary of your thoughts, do you meditate?
 I highly recommend focusing on yourself to keep your mind and body in good health.
 Studies have shown that thinking positively can bring happiness to the most distressful situations.
 The PhD career change you’re going through doesn’t have to be all about pain!

 - Are you already familiar with non-academic interviews?
 It might be time to start learning about them to be fully prepared when time comes to meet hiring managers.
 The Quick Guide to Acing Non-Academic Interviews provides all the tools necessary to succeed.

 You’re not making progress as quickly as you’d like?
 Don’t lose faith.
 Keep up with your new habits.
 Build your network one person at a time, and keep moving forward.
 You can do this!
 Keep your eyes on the things you can control and brush away those you can’t.

 My final piece of advice is to treat your career transition the same way you would a temporary job.
 It can be done only if you’re all in.
 Wake up every day ready to do the work, get things done and start all over again the next day.

-Leaving academic is a big deal.
+Leaving academia is a big deal.
 Your life is about to change.
 And people handle these kinds of transitions in different ways.
-But sticking to the habit share above is a great way to land on your feet quickly with very little bruising.
+But sticking to the habit shared above is a great way to land on your feet quickly with very little bruising.
 And, hey, keep in mind that this PhD career change might be a good one after all.
 It might be the very best thing that happened to you!